edolphin-ydf/hexo-encrypt/README.md

 ---
 ---

-# the config rul detail
+# the config rule detail

 # the base rule
 configs for this plugin in _config.yml are all in encrypt: scope